sryza/aas/README.md

 spark-book
 ==========

-Code to accompany Advanced Analytics with Spark book
+Code to accompany **Advanced Analytics with Spark**, by Ryza, Laserson, Owen, and Wills